Astroblepus homodon

-Astroblepus homodon is a species of catfish of the family Astroblepidae.
-It can be found in Colombia.

-Astroblepus homodon is endemic to Colombia, where it is found in the Magdalena-Cauca rivers and Pacific slope river basins, occurring at altitudes between 480 and 2000 m in clear, fast flowing streams.
+Astroblepus homodon is a species of freshwater ray-finned fish belonging to the family Astroblepidae, the climbing catfishes.
+This catfish is found in South America where it is endemic to Colombia, where it is found in the Magdalena-Cauca rivers and Pacific slope river basins, occurring at altitudes between 480 and 2000 m in clear, fast flowing streams.
+This species has a maximum standard length of 8 cm.